-NOTICE IS HEREBY GIVEN that the 2018 Annual Meeting of Stockholders of Avid Technology, Inc., a Delaware corporation (the "company"), will be held on May 8, 2018 at 8:30 a.m. local time, at 75 Network Drive, Burlington, Massachusetts (together with adjournments or postponements thereof, the "annual meeting"):
+NOTICE IS HEREBY GIVEN that the 2020 Annual Meeting of Stockholders of Avid Technology, Inc., a Delaware corporation (the "company"), will be held on April 30, 2020 at 8:30 a.m. local time at 75 Network Drive, Burlington, Massachusetts (together with adjournments or postponements thereof, the "annual meeting"):

-- 1. to elect three Class I directors, each to serve until our 2021 annual meeting of stockholders and, as to each, until a successor is duly elected and qualified, or until earlier death, resignation or removal of the director; - 2. to approve, by a non-binding advisory vote, the selection of BDO USA, LLP as our independent registered public accounting firm for the fiscal year ending December 31, 2018; - 3. to approve an amendment to the company's 2014 Stock Incentive Plan for an increase in shares authorized for issuance under the 2014 Stock Incentive Plan and to limit payments of dividends on equity awards; - 4. to approve an amendment to our Second Amended and Restated 1996 Employee Stock Purchase Plan for an increase in shares authorized for issuance under the Second Amended and Restated 1996 Employee Stock Purchase Plan; and - 5. to approve, by a non-binding, advisory vote, the 2017 compensation paid to the company's named executive officers.
+- 1. to elect four directors, each to serve until our 2021 annual meeting of stockholders and, as to each, until a successor is duly elected and qualified, or until earlier death, resignation or removal of the director; - 2. to ratify, by a non-binding advisory vote, the selection of BDO USA, LLP as our independent registered public accounting firm for the fiscal year ending December 31, 2020; - 3. to approve an amendment to the company's 2014 Stock Incentive Plan to increase by an additional 1,400,000 shares the number of shares authorized for issuance under the plan; and - 4. to approve, by a non-binding, advisory vote, the 2019 compensation paid to the company's named executive officers.